 Glenn White, a registered Buteyko Institute practitioner/practitioner trainer, runs the Buteyko Breathing Clinic in Freemans Bay, Auckland.
-He has helped over 6,000 people with breathing disorders since 2002.
+He has helped thousands with breathing disorders since 2001.

 Glenn White was himself a 'lifelong' asthma sufferer.
 He tells a story that people with asthma and their families will relate to.
 They know that living with asthma is often debilitating and frightening.

 'In 2000 my asthma deteriorated dramatically.
 The scary thing was that despite taking higher and higher doses of my brown and blue inhalers, I was finding it harder and harder to breathe.
 It got to the point where every breath was an effort.
 On three occasions I was rushed to hospital and put on a nebuliser.
 The third time I was sure I was going to die.
 My health had deteriorated to such a degree that I was unable to return to my job directing mineral exploration projects in South East Asia.'

 Six months prior to this a friend had told Glenn how her 11-year-old son overcame his asthma after attending a Buteyko course.
 Increasingly desperate and researching on the net, Glenn tracked down a Buteyko practitioner in the UK.

 'At that stage I was experiencing constant symptoms, fighting for every breath and despite taking daily oral and inhaled steroids was still sucking constantly on my blue puffer.
 I really thought my asthma was too far gone for Buteyko to help, but after a lifetime of symptoms and three near-death experiences in one month I was prepared to try anything.'